harvic3/nodetskeleton/README.md

 Applications are generally developed to be used by people, so people should be the focus of them.

-For this reason **user stories** are written, stories that give us information about the type of user, procedures that the user performs in a part of the application **(module)**, important information that serves to **structure the solution** of our application, and in practice, how is this?
+For this reason **user stories** are written, stories that give us information about the type of user, procedures that the user performs in one or some parts of the application **(modules)**, important information that serves to **structure the solution** of our applications, and in practice, how is that?

 The user stories must be in the **src/application** path of our solution, there we create a directory that we will call **modules** and inside this, we create a directory for the task role, for example (customer, operator, seller, admin, ...) and inside the role we create a directory of the corresponding use case module, for example (users, sales, products, organizations, purchases, ...), and in practice that looks more or less like this: